didi/hetsann/README.md

 ---------------
 **Network Input**

 The input of a heterogeneous network consists of node features, node labels and edges between nodes in the HIN.
-The edges are prefered to saved as sparse adjacency matrixes, each adjacency matrix preserve one type of relationship.
+The edges are preferred to saved as sparse adjacency matrixes, each adjacency matrix preserves one type of relationship.
 Here is an input example of aminer network:
 ```python
 data = scipy.io.loadmat(Aminer.mat)
 print(data.keys())  # ['__header__', '__version__', '__globals__', 'PvsF', 'AvsF', 'AvsC', 'PvsC', 'PvsA', 'AvsA', 'PvsP'], where '__header__', '__version__' and '__globals__' are automatic generated when save matfile with scipy.io.savemat.